As an adoptive parent, you know …

 1. “Your child is so lucky.”

 As a parent, it’s hard to hear these words because we know (at least some of) what our child has experienced in the past.
-At the very least, we know he was separated from his bio family.
+At the very least, we know he has experienced loss.
 So when we hear these words, we envision our child’s loss while the person saying these words may be thinking entirely about our child’s gain.

 Potential response: It’s actually the other way around.
 We’re the ones who are blessed to have him in our lives.